 Arizona has fairly pleasant weather all year long.
-Our winters are cold, but not consistently below freezing temperatures.
-Which means we can still enjoy ourselves outside and our four-legged friends during these months.
+Our winters are cold, but not consistently below-freezing temperatures.
+This means we can still enjoy ourselves outside and our four-legged friends during these months.
 After winter has passed it’s officially spring.
 Spring here is this beautiful, brief moment in time before our overbearing summers hit.

 Springtime does have this one horrendous downfall though.
 The only thing on the collision course with the warming, alluring weather is the rattlesnake; one of the biggest threats to horses living in Arizona.
 A rattlesnake can take down a perfectly healthy horse at the top of his game in a matter of minutes.

 What I’m about to say is strictly based on my knowledge and experience on the subject.
 In the spring of 2016, my youngest gelding was struck twice on the nose in the early morning.
 I went outside for our normal morning feeding when I saw him sitting back, practically like a dog; his head was held high and thrashing back and forth.
 I knew instantly what had happened to my curious youngster.

 Here are a few tips I’ve learned along the way living in the Arizona desert:

 - The majority of rattlesnake bites take place on the horse’s nose.
 Horses by nature are very curious animals.
 They are usually grazing when they stumbled upon this frightened serpent, leaving their noses to be the first thing the sake touches.

 - The younger horses are the ones who commonly end up getting a rattlesnake smooch.
 I say younger because they are the more curious, more adventurous ones in the herd.
 When the sound of a warning rattle goes off the elders know what this means.
 It has either happened to them in their younger days or they have seen firsthand what it can do; with age comes knowledge!